Blotch3D/Blotch3D/README.md

 For these reasons Blotch3D includes a custom effect called BlBasicEffectAlphaTest (to be held as a BlBasicEffect object) that provides everything that MonoGame's BasicEffect provides, but also provides alpha testing.
-See the SpriteAlphaTexture example to see how to use it.
+See the SpriteAlphaTexture example to see how it is used.
 Essentially your program must do the following:

 1. Copy the "BlBasicEffectAlphaTest.mgfxo" (or
     "BlBasicEffectAlphaTestOGL.mgfxo" for certain other platforms) from
     the Blotch3D source "Content/Effects" folder to, for example, your program execution folder.

-2. Your program loads that file and creates a BlBasicEffectAlphaTest, like this:
+2. Your program loads that file and creates a BlBasicEffect, like this:

     byte\[\] bytes =
     File.ReadAllBytes(\"BlBasicEffectAlphaTest.mgfxo\"); // or